-3.3 The Spanish market for oil products
+3.4 The Spanish market for oil products

-The Spanish oil market is in a transition phase from a fully regulated to a fully liberalized system according to the International Energy Agency (IEA, 2005).
+The Spanish oil retail market is characterized as fully open to competition (IEA, 2009b).
+This is based on the fact that the number of wholesale operators has increased from 49 in late 2005 to 84 in February 2010.
+In addition, market concentration, as measured by the Herfindahl-Hirschman index, has been steadily declining in recent years and in 2010 was 16% lower than in 2001.
 Spanish energy supply is provided by the private sector in all areas of the oil market, where the National Energy Commission (government agency) regulates the natural monopoly aspects of the energy system to ensure, for example, third-party access and transparency by private companies.
-The distribution network of Spain can be characterised as a quasi monopoly.
 The Hydrocarbon Logistics Company has a dominant role in the distribution network, as it possesses around 25% of the market.
 Spain is well served with refineries, with a total capacity that is close to covering the overall Spanish demand for oil products.
-Around 90% of the refining capacity is in the hands of the two companies namely RepsolYPF and Cepsa.
+Around 90% of the refining capacity is in the hands of two companies; RepsolYPF and Cepsa.
 These were established when the market was liberalized in 1992.
-The Spanish retailing market for oil product can be divided into direct sales and sales through filling stations (36% and 64% of the market, respectively).
-According to IEA (2005), the profit margins for the dealers regarding sales of diesel in the filling station market is considered to be high, compared to other European countries.
-One reason for this could be that Spain has a relatively low density of filling stations compared to some other countries in Europe due to local planning restrictions.
-The retail market is dominated by RepsolYPF (3,616 stations, 41.6%) and Cepsa (1,550 stations, 17.8%).
-International Energy Agency (IEA, 2007b) characterizes the Spanish oil sector as heavily concentrated and there is a lack of new entrants despite the fact that there are not considerable entry barriers.
+The Spanish retailing market for oil product can be divided into direct sales (36% share of the market) and sales through filling stations (64% share of the market).
+In Spain there are about 9,000 petrol stations, most of which (83%) are owned by wholesale operators through exclusive distribution agreements (OECD, 2013).
+Overall, transport fuels are considered to be relatively cheap in the Spanish retail market.
+More specifically, Spain had the fourthlowest gasoline prices and the third-lowest diesel prices in OECD in the first quarter of 2013 (OECD, 2013).
+Taking into account the extensive analysis of the organizational structure of the oil industry in Spain, one can reach the safe conclusion that the Spanish oil market is currently fully liberalized and competitive conditions has already been set in motion.